Leproide/Remove-Nahimic/README.md

 Beyond the installation and persistence issues described below, **Nahimic is simply bad software that degrades audio quality**.
 It injects Audio Processing Object (APO) layers directly into the Windows WASAPI stack to apply its "enhancements", which in practice means:

-- **Crackling, popping, and stuttering audio** — a well-documented side effect of its APO interfering with the audio pipeline, especially noticeable under load or after sleep/wake cycles
+- **Crackling, popping, and stuttering audio**, a well-documented side effect of its APO interfering with the audio pipeline, especially noticeable under load or after sleep/wake cycles
-- **Distorted sound** — the so-called enhancements (virtual surround, bass boost, equalization) are applied system-wide without asking, making everything sound worse than the raw output from a decent audio driver
+- **Distorted sound**, the so-called enhancements (virtual surround, bass boost, equalization) are applied system-wide without asking, making everything sound worse than the raw output from a decent audio driver
-- **Conflicts with other audio software** — if you run any DAW, virtual audio cable, or other APO-based tool (Equalizer APO, Peace, DTS Sound Unbound, etc.), Nahimic will fight with it, causing glitches or outright audio failure
+- **Conflicts with other audio software**, if you run any DAW, virtual audio cable, or other APO-based tool (Equalizer APO, Peace, DTS Sound Unbound, etc.), Nahimic will fight with it, causing glitches or outright audio failure
-- **Increased audio latency** — additional processing stages in the signal chain add latency, which matters for gaming and any real-time audio work
+- **Increased audio latency**, additional processing stages in the signal chain add latency, which matters for gaming and any real-time audio work

 There is no reason to have this software on your system unless an OEM forced it there.